bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 In other cases, you may end up filing browser bugs.

 The Web Compat Project has a well-defined process and a number of expert contributors to help you get started with these kinds of bugs.
-You can learn more about the process, and get started on your first Web Compat bug at https://webcompat.com/contributors/reproduce-bug.
+You can `learn more about the process, and get started on your first Web Compat bug <https://webcompat.com/contributors/reproduce-bug>`_.

 Join a Web Platform Tests Team
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~